 If you intend to replace the thru axle, make sure the new thru axle is compatible with your bicycle.
 Do not remove the thru axle from your bicycle and use it on a different bicycle, as it may not be compatible and will not properly secure your wheel.

 The thru axle is inserted through the unthreaded hole in the frame or fork's dropout, through the wheel hub, and is threaded directly into the opposing dropout by tightening the thru axle.
-Please refer to the manufacturer's instructions for specific information about your thru axle's operation, including correct torque specifications recommended pressure range.
-Do not exceed the pressure limit as stated on the side of the tire or rim; whichever is lowest.

 □ Check the tires